easyretrofit/retrofit-spring-boot-starter/README.md

   }
 }
 ```

-You can specify basepackage like `@EnableRetrofit(basePackages = "xxx.demo.api")`, "xxx.demo.api" is your retrofit APIs folder name.
+You can specify basePackages like `@EnableRetrofit(basePackages = "xxx.demo.api")`, "xxx.demo.api" is your retrofit APIs
+folder name.
 By default, all files in the directory where the starter class file is located will be scanned

 ```
 @Configuration